inno-devops-labs/F25-DevSecOps-Intro/labs/submission2.md

 **Change made:** Enabled HTTPS encryption for all communication links and implemented disk-level encryption for persistent storage.

-**Result:** Completely eliminated 3 unencrypted communication risks and reduced server-side request forgery risks by 1, but introduced 1 additional missing hardening risk.
+**Result:** Completely eliminated 2 unencrypted communication risks and reduced unencrypted asset risks by 1, but introduced 1 additional missing hardening risk.

-**Why:** Encryption prevents eavesdropping and data interception attacks, but revealed additional hardening requirements for the secured infrastructure.
+**Why:** Encryption effectively prevents eavesdropping attacks on network communications and protects data at rest, but the security improvements revealed additional system hardening requirements.